couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-replication.markdown

 ### Stopping replications

-You can cancel persistent and continuous replications by stopping them.
+You can cancel continuous replications by stopping them.
 The following example shows how to stop a replication`:

 ```java
 pullReplication.stop();